The protocol hierarchy of the captured packets.

 Protocol hierarchy columns

 Packets usually contain multiple protocols.
-As a result more than one protocol will be counted for each packet.
-Example: In the screenshot IP has 99.9% and TCP 98.5% (which is together much more than 100%).
+As a result, more than one protocol will be counted for each packet.
+Example: In the screenshot 100% of packets are IP and 99.3% are TCP (which is together much more than 100%).